shizonic/dotfiles-46/README.md

 Prefer ido-mode instead of ivy or helm.
 Not only is ido-mode built-in, and faster for most tasks, but it also only uses the minibuffer!
 Why do developers think it's a good idea to shift the entire screen and cover up code with popup menus when we don't have to?
 This is distracting and gets in the way of flow.

-Prefer paredit instead of lispy, as it has fewer dependencies, and is time-tested.
+Prefer paredit instead of lispy.

 Prefer eglot instead lsp-mode.